PowerShellOrg/Plaster/README.md

 ---

-**Plaster 2.0** - Modern template scaffolding for PowerShell with JSON support, better tooling, and enhanced developer experience. 🚀
+**Plaster 2.0** - Modern template scaffolding for PowerShell with JSON support, cross-platform compatibility, and enhanced developer experience.